SeanW-Data/college-performance-powerbi-dashboard/README.md

-<h>🎓 College Performance & Student Success Dashboard </h>
+<h2>🎓 College Performance & Student Success Dashboard </h2>

-<h2>Power BI | Data Analytics Portfolio Project.</h2>
+<h3>Power BI | Data Analytics Portfolio Project.</h3>

 <img src="dashboard/Overview.png" width="800">

 <h3>📌 Project Overview</h3>

-This project presents an end-to-end data analytics and Power BI reporting solution for analysing student success at a fictional institution, Robin’s Rise College.
+This project presents an end-to-end data analytics and Power BI reporting solution for analysing student success at a fictional institution, Robin’s Rise College, using synthetic data provided by Cenit College.

 The dashboard is designed to support academic leadership and operational decision-making by providing visibility into student performance, attendance, withdrawals, and completions.
 It follows a structured data storytelling approach, progressing from a high-level overview to diagnostic analysis and actionable recommendations.

-🎯 Project Objectives
+<h3>🎯 Project Objectives</h3>

 Provide an executive-level snapshot of student success and outcomes